Need Help? We are right here!

 Some SME companies, may not have their own RADIUS (Remote Authentication Dial-In User Service) server and OTP (one-time password) server to enable MFA.
 Easy access also brings up a set of challenges associated with security concerns to stop your data from being accessed by unauthorized users protecting it from various sorts of cyberattacks.
-So here Two-Factor Authentication comes in frame.
-When you enable 2FA/MFA for AWS Workspaces, your users enter their username and password (first factor) as usual, and they have to enter an authentication code (the second factor) which will be shared on your virtual or hardware 2FA/MFA solution to get access to AWS Workspace Client.
-At the same time, miniOrange MFA solution allows enterprises to quickly increase security of information and resources without worrying about time to deploy / initial set up or future upgrades.
+So here the miniOrange Two-Factor Authentication solution comes into the frame.
+When you enable MFA for AWS Workspaces, your users enter their username and password (first factor) as usual, and they have to enter an authentication code (the second factor) which will be shared on your virtual or hardware MFA solution to get access to AWS Workspace Client.

 The 2-factor authentication can be of two types depending on the VPN clients.